pmeskers/lets_javascript/README.md

-# Let's JavaScript
+# Let's JavaScript, Angular 2 Edition

 ![CI Status](https://travis-ci.org/pmeskers/lets_javascript.svg?branch=master)

 A quick-and-dirty personal scaffold for throwing together a single page web app.
 Given how often the JS landscape changes, this is like the third one of these I've made.

-# Special Angular 2 Edition

 # How to use